Wardian CLI

 %USERPROFILE%\.wardian\bin\wardian - Windows implementation binary:

-On Windows, Wardian installs both a wardian.cmd launcher for PowerShell/cmd and an extensionless POSIX shell launcher for Git Bash, MSYS2, or provider shell tools that execute bash.
-Wardian-managed agent processes also receive the active Wardian bin directory at the front of PATH, so shell tools inside Claude sessions can resolve wardian without depending on the user's global shell startup files.
+Wardian also attempts to add that bin directory to the user PATH.
+On Windows, Wardian installs both a .cmd launcher for PowerShell/cmd and an extensionless launcher for bash-family shells such as Git Bash, MSYS2, or provider shell tools that execute bash.
+Wardian-managed agent processes receive the active Wardian bin directory at the front of PATH, so shell tools inside managed sessions can resolve wardian without depending on the user's global shell startup files.
+Restart ordinary terminals after first launch if wardian is not found.

 Set WARDIAN_HOME to redirect state, the CLI install location, and the live app control endpoint for tests or isolated runs.